All Lyft drivers must meet certain requirements to drive on the platform. Applicant and vehicle requirements can vary depending on your City or State.

 All Lyft vehicles must have four doors and a minimum of five seatbelts (maximum of eight seatbelts).

 Don't own a vehicle?
 Lyft's Express Drive program helps you rent a car so you can start driving.
-Taxis, stretch limousines, and certain subcompact vehicles aren't accepted on the Lyft platform.
-Additional vehicle requirements vary based on your region's requirements.

 The following states require at least one year of licensed driving experience: